 “Every business is going to get bumps and will be affected by various conditions,” he says.

 “So how are you going to be able to cope with that if you don’t have a good understanding of your working capital and how cash flows through your business?”

 The good news is that two simple formulas can help you determine this vital cash flow metric.

 In a perfect world, you would sell stock or provide a service one day and get paid for it at the same time.

-In a perfect world, a business would buy stock or provide a service one day and get paid for it the next.
-With no lag between money out and money in, there would be no need to hold funds within the business to make the next sale or to cover expenses like wages, rent and tax.
+If there were no lag between money out and money in, there would be no need to hold funds within your business to make the next sale or to cover expenses like wages, rent and tax.

-This pool is the money available to fund a company’s day-to-day operations – known as working capital – and it’s the lifeblood of every business.
+This pool is the money available to fund day-to-day operations – known as working capital – and it’s the lifeblood of every business.

 Current liabilities are obligations that will soon fall due – think short-term debt and accounts payable.

-Prospa tip: The amount of working capital a business needs varies across the year, so drill down to quarterly or even monthly figures to see the true picture.
+Of course, the amount of working capital a business needs varies across the year, so drill down to quarterly or even monthly figures to see the true picture.